 Attendance will not count toward your grade.
 But because of the strange times we live in, I do want to keep track of everyone.
 So, I will take attendance regularly.
-Now you might be wondering, "If attendance doesn't count toward my grade, why should I show up?"
-The answer: Because a lot of your learning will be from each other, and from specific examples that I will discuss in class.
+But since attendance doesn't count toward your grade, why should you show up?
+Because a lot of your learning will be from each other, and from specific examples that I will discuss in class.
 You should also show up because the gifts you bring to the classroom will lift us all up.
 Seriously.